groadabike/Kaldi-Dsing-task/README.md

 # DSing unaccompanied karaoke corpus.

 In this repository, you will find the scripts used to construct the DSing ASR-oriented dataset and the baseline system constructed on Kaldi.
-DSing is based on the Smule Sing!
-300x30x2 corpus.
-Its construction is explained on [Roa_Dabike-Barker_2019].

 Cite:
 ```